hazels-garage/satpad/readme.md

 ![back](images/back.jpg)

 ## ERGOGEN V3!
-I have not updated this project to use Ergogen v4 and am likely to do so.
+I have not updated this project to use Ergogen v4 and am unlikely to do so.

 ## Features